AdaHop-Cyber-Security/Hidn-Python/README.md

     Security: Relying solely on string encryption and code obfuscation is never a complete security solution.
 Always use proper security and encryption practices for sensitive data.
     Cross-Platform: The anti_debug_check function is basic and primarily relevant on Windows.
 On other systems, it typically does nothing.

-With this script, you have a more comprehensive, layered approach to obfuscating your Python scripts.
-Keep in mind that determined reverse-engineers can still work through these layers if they are motivated, but it certainly raises the complexity of analyzing your code.